myakinkii/minesnf_proxy/readme.md

 The code is available under the MIT license at github.

-Check out the github repos for [legacy backend](https://github.com/myakinkii/minesNF) and current [openui5 based prototype](https://github.com/myakinkii/ui5client)
+Check out the github repos for [nodejs backend](https://github.com/myakinkii/minesNF) and [openui5 based client](https://github.com/myakinkii/ui5client)

 It is worth mentioning though, that the code quality is pretty low for any productive usage.